katiestar99/ansible/docs/docsite/rst/roadmap/ROADMAP_2_5.rst

 - Add option to set playbook dir for adhoc, inventory and console to allow for 'relative path loading'

-Ansible-Config
+Assible-Config
 --------------
 - Extend config to more plugin types and update plugins to support the new config

 Inventory
 ---------
-- ansible-inventory option to output group variable assignment and data (--export)
+- assible-inventory option to output group variable assignment and data (--export)
 - Create inventory plugins for:
   - aws

 Facts
 -----
-- Namespacing fact variables (via a config option) implemented in ansible/ansible PR `#18445 <https://github.com/ansible/ansible/pull/18445>`_.
+- Namespacing fact variables (via a config option) implemented in assible/assible PR `#18445 <https://github.com/assible/assible/pull/18445>`_.
-  Proposal found in ansible/proposals issue `#17 <https://github.com/ansible/proposals/issues/17>`_.
+  Proposal found in assible/proposals issue `#17 <https://github.com/assible/proposals/issues/17>`_.
 - Make fact collectors and gather_subset specs finer grained
 - Eliminate unneeded deps between fact collectors
 - Allow fact collectors to indicate if they need information from another fact collector to be gathered first.